Soulcloset/OneLifeChallenge/README.md

 Your PB will automatically be updated as you complete runs, but make sure to retire or click the Stop button to save your score before ending a run to make sure it is saved between sessions.

 GLHF!

+---

+Thanks to Jumper471 for permission to turn their idea into a playable gamemode, and to XertroV, Fort, and Ezio from the Openplanet Discord for the help making it a reality!